mntusr/depth_tools/doc/Introduction.md

 # Pytorch support

-The Pytorch-related functions are placed into a separate package.
+The Pytorch-related functions are placed into a separate subpackage (`depth_tools.pt`).
+Not all Numpy-based functions have Pytorch-based implementations, but if they have, then they are mostly identical.